-Tom Manning is in his second season as the Rockets’ offensive line coach.
+Tom Manning is in his third season as the Rockets’ offensive line coach.
 He previously was a graduate assistant and director of football operations at UT from 2009-10.

-In 2012, Manning helped shape an offensive line that became one of the best in the Mid-American Conference.
+In 2012, Manning guided an offensive line that helped power the Rockets to the third-ranked offense in the Mid-American Conference (445.2 yards per game) and a 9-4 mark that included a trip to the Famous Idaho Potato Bowl.
 Junior center Zac Kerin earned first-team All-MAC honors, while sophomore guard Greg Mancz notched third-team honors.
-UT’s offensive line helped power the Rockets to the third-ranked offense in the Mid-American Conference (445.2 yards per game) and a 9-4 mark that included a trip to the Famous Idaho Potato Bowl.

-Manning also received off-the-field recognition for his role as a recruiter when Rivals.com named him one of the nation’s top recruiters among non-BCS schools.
+Manning has also received off-the-field recognition for his role as a recruiter when Rivals.com named him one of the nation’s top recruiters among non-BCS schools in 2013.

 Manning returned to UT in December of 2011 following a highly successful season as the offensive line coach at Mount Union.
 He re-joined the staff in time to coach the Rockets’ offensive line at the 2011 Military Bowl.